kinjaljha/JobPortal/README.md

 # Assumptions

-    - Jobs for filtered on basis of Junior positions
+    - Jobs are filtered on basis of Junior positions

 # Install and Run